 The objective of localization is to provide a product the feel and look of being specifically created for the target locale, regardless of location, culture and language.

-This is a full guide, which means that we’ll be covering the most important topics within Localization briefly within this article, but we’ll be linking to our in-depth articles on all the relevant topics that constitute the world of Localization.
+This is a full guide to localozation, which means that we’ll be covering the most important topics within Localization briefly within this article, but we’ll be linking to our in-depth articles on all the relevant topics that constitute the world of Localization.
 Check them out: